ManikyaPant/SnakeGame/README.md

 # SnakeGame
-A simple snake game built in C++ using raylib
+A retro snake game built in C++ using raylib